bhontz/CodingForGoodGaming/README.md

 #### COMPLETED To-Dos

+    + move refresh button under discard group

-    + (NEEDS TESTING TO CONFIRM) crashing bug that appears in client as dialogs that won't dismiss or repopulate
+    + crashing bug that appears in client as dialogs that won't dismiss or repopulate

     + automate invite game starting process (so others can execute)